-A really good bar to watch sports can be hard to find.
-Some distinguish themselves as “sports bars” while others just have a great vibe and a bunch of TVs ideal for watching sports.
-It took a lot of sports watching and drinking to come up with the list of the best sports bars in Nashville, but someone had to do it.
+A top-notch sports bar can be hard to find.
+Some distinguish themselves as “sports bars” while others just have a lively vibe and a bunch of TVs showing all the games.
+It took a lot of sports watching and beer drinking to come up with the list of the best sports bars in Nashville, but someone had to do it.

 Good luck to whatever team you may be supporting.
 Cheers!